Rajpratik71/volatility-wiki/Command-Reference23.md

     [snip]

 If you want to limit your search to a specific hive, printkey also accepts a virtual address to the hive.
 For example, to see the contents of HKEY_LOCAL_MACHINE, use the command below.
-Note: the offset is taken from the previous [hivelist](Command-Reference23#hivelist) output.
+Note: the offset is taken from the previous [hivelist](Command Reference#hivelist) output.

     $ python vol.py -f ~/Desktop/win7_trial_64bit.raw --profile=Win7SP0x64 printkey -o 0xfffff8a000a15010
-    Volatile Systems Volatility Framework 2.1_alpha
+    Volatility Foundation Volatility Framework 2.4
     Legend: (S) = Stable   (V) = Volatile

     ----------------------------